erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 - [Mobilization-classifier](#mobilization-classifier-service) service - each service instance will consume geospatial messages from the Receiver's output topic, determine whether a message is from a pedestrian or mobilized individual by using Redis to temporarily store and retrieve points for speed calculation (thus avoiding unnecessary load on PostgreSQL), and produce one message for each 2nd consumed message with the same UUID into one of the following topics:
   - _pedestrians_geo_locations_
   - _mobilized_geo_locations_
-- [Locations-finder](#locations-finder-service) service - each service instance will consume points from one of the Mobilization-classifier's output topics, find the street or neighborhood name of the consumed point using geospatial queries, and produce the location (street or neighborhood) into one of the following topics:
+- [Locations-finder](#locations-finder-service) service - each service instance will consume points from one of the Mobilization-classifier's output topics, find the street or neighborhood name of the consumed point using complex geospatial queries (utilizing PostgreSQL read replicas to handle the heavy read load without impacting the primary database), and produce the location (street or neighborhood) into one of the following topics:
   - _pedestrians_streets_
   - _pedestrians_neighborhoods_
   - _mobilized_streets_